MarsWangyang/Java-Practice/src/README.md

 This repo is self-practice sample code by JavaEE 8.

-You might find the fundamental concept and usage when you are learning Java.
+You can understand the fundamental concept/knowledge when learning Java.